-Considering that some material from the era already was released on the outtake collection Tracks, it’s amazing that Springsteen had enough material for another two disc set.
+Considering that some material from the era already was released on the outtake collection Tracks, it’s amazing that Springsteen had enough material for another two-disc set.
 Some of these songs were donated to other artists – ‘Because The Night’ was a hit for Patti Smith and ‘Fire’ for The Pointer Sisters.
 There aren’t many lost classics on The Promise, but there are an abundance of great sounding and solidly written vintage Springsteen songs.
-Highlights include a full band version of the title track, the Springsteen take on ‘Because The Night’, and ‘Candy’s Boy’, a companion to ‘Candy’s Room’ from Darkness.
+Highlights include a full band version of the title track, Springsteen’s own take on ‘Because The Night’, and ‘Candy’s Boy’, a companion to ‘Candy’s Room’ from Darkness.

-Some of the blue eyed soul and 1960s influenced pop does blend together, but The Promise is still an amazingly solid collection of outtakes, given how long it stayed in the archives.
+Some of the blue-eyed soul and 1960s-influenced pop blends together.
+Nonetheless, The Promise is an impressively solid collection of outtakes, given how long it stayed in the archives.

 Ten Favourite Bruce Springsteen Songs

 Incident on 57th Street

 Adam Raised a Cain